-A: PHAs may need to provide computers or other equipment to WAI placements in the cases where PHA policies restrict access from computers not issued by the PHA and/or depending on availability of WAI funds.
+A: CDC Foundation can purchase basic equipment for staff hires - see the "Administrative Questions" section, below in this FAQ.
+However, PHAs may need to provide computers or other equipment to WAI placements in the cases where PHA policies restrict access from computers not issued by the PHA and/or depending on availability of WAI funds.